lfnovo/lfnovo/README.md

 ## 🧠 About Me

 - 🛠️ Top skills: **Python**, **AI**, **Machine Learning**
-- 🌱 Passionate about building accessible, impactful technology
+- 🌱 Passionate about building accessible, impactful technology and accelerating learning for all people
 - 🌍 Founder at [Supernova Labs](https://www.supernovalabs.com)
 - 🤝 Always open to collaboration and new ideas!